-After a videoconference on Wednesday between China’s President Xi Jinping, European Council President Charles Michel and European Commission President Ursula von der Leyen, the two sides “concluded in principle the negotiations” for a comprehensive agreement on investment, E.U. officials said in a statement.
-Xi also held virtual talks with German Chancellor Angela Merkel and French President Emmanuel Macron.
+After a videoconference on Wednesday between China's President Xi Jinping, European Council President Charles Michel and European Commission President Ursula von der Leyen, the two sides "concluded in principle the negotiations" for a comprehensive agreement on investment, E.U. officials said.
+Xi held virtual talks with German Chancellor Angela Merkel and French President Emmanuel Macron.

 "This agreement is of major economic significance and also binds the parties into a values-based investment relationship grounded in sustainable development principles," according to the E.U. statement, adding that the deal "will help rebalance the trade and investment relationship" between Europe and China.

 The E.U. exported just slightly more than half of the €362 billion that it imported from China last year, according to the E.U.'s statistical office, creating a €164 billion trade imbalance for Europe.

 Among the key products and services for which E.U. leaders sought improved market access were agriculture and food products, digital and high tech services, and steel and aluminum making.
 The deal must be ratified by the European Parliament and could still be derailed by concerns about China’s use of forced labor and other human rights abuses.

 Reinhard Bütikofer, a German politician and member of the European Parliament, said E.U. leaders know the trade deal's language on forced labor "is not worth the ink.
 They are not stupid.
 But we, the people, haven't been able yet to turn it into a concern of high political relevance to them.
 We will work on that.
 And if we all do our best, E.P. might say NO."